moeinhe83/Exercises-part-1-5/README.md

 Program Name ===> The Fifth Exercise

-Example ===> Write A Program That takes a number from the user and checks whether the Number Is Divisible By 3 & 6
+Example ===> Write A Program That takes a number from the user and checks whether The Number Is Divisible By 3 & 6

 Description Of Files: